metamesh/metamesh.org/content/english/standalone/projects.md

 ![](/images/screenshot-14.png "Cathedral Super-Node")

 These radios connect to "repeater towers" in each of our target neighborhoods.
-Each participants home will have a small receiver installed on the outside of their residence, pointed at the local repeater tower.
+Each participant's home or apartment will have a small receiver installed on the outside of their residence, pointed at the local repeater tower.

 ![](/images/repeater-tower-and-household-receiver.png)